adrianocastro189/stormwind-library/documentation/docs/resources/commands/command.md

 name which will be the one used by the library to forward the command execution
 1. **Callback:** the `setCallback(callback)` expects a function that will be executed when the library captures a command.
+This function may expect parameters that will be parsed by the command handler.

 :::warning @TODO

-* Complete this guide with the parameters list.
 * Complete this guide with the command description.

 :::